mission-minded-llc/ampdresume/README.md

 --

-## 💼 License
+## 📄 License

-This project is licensed under the **Business Source License 1.1 (BSL)**.
+This project is licensed under the **Amp’d Community License 1.0**.

-- ✅ You can view and modify the source code.
-- ✅ You can fork the project and experiment for non-commercial, non-production use.
+- ✅ You can view, fork, and modify the source code for non-commercial, personal, and educational use.
-- ❌ You **cannot** use this software for commercial purposes or host it as a service without a separate commercial license.
+- ❌ You **may not** use this project or its derivatives in a commercial product or service.
-- ❌ You **cannot** relicense, sublicense, or sell any portion of this project.
+- ❌ You **may not** host it in a production environment or monetize it in any way.

 To inquire about commercial use or extended rights, please contact: contact@missionminded.net

-Learn more about the BSL here: https://mariadb.com/bsl11
+See the full license in [LICENSE](./LICENSE).